oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

 An alternative to making two changes would be to copy the template to be updated and give it a new name (e.g., "Working Meeting (April 2025)") so that it can be chosen directly at step 4.
+The previous template can then be deleted.

 ![Change Meeting Series Agenda Template](./images/Meetings-edit-series-template.png)